dottjt/plastic/chapters/02-work.md

 "...and hold me, and tell me that everything was going to be okay as you rammed my tight little pussy?"
 I bit my lip.

-"Yeah, probably that."
+"Yeah.
+Probably that."

 My heart pounded into a schizophrenic drumbeat of pounding restlessness.
 What had just happened?
 Was this real?
 Was this finally happening?
 In a sense, felt like being eaten alive by a Lion.
-My arms limp from the impact-trauma of smashing my head against a rock, as it's large teeth tore through my legs, snapping bone n' blood into a
+My arms limp from the impact-trauma of smashing my head against a rock, as it's large teeth tore through my legs, snapping bone n' blood into a sludge of stomach acid.

 "Then take me out this Friday night.
 Will you do that for me?", she gasped in a vulnerable, childish voice, whispering her words with an intricate frown, as she approached closer and closer towards me, before eventually holding her hand out to the tip of my chin for my mouth to kiss.